openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 * **We cannot guarantee that data displayed on watchface or complication is up-to-date**.
 In the end, it is up to Wear OS to decide when to update a watchface or a complication.
 Even when the AAPS app requests update, the System may decide to postpone or ignore updates to conserve battery.
 When in doubt and low on battery on watch - always double-check with main AAPS app on phone.

 ## Troubleshooting the wear app:

-*  On Android Wear 2.0 the watch screen does not install by itself anymore.
-You need to go into the playstore on the watch (not the same as the phone playstore) and find it in the category apps installed on your phone, from there you can activate it.
-Also enable auto update.
 *  Sometimes it helps to re-sync the apps to the watch as it can be a bit slow to do so itself: Android Wear > Cog icon > Watch name > Resync apps.
 *  Enable ADB debugging in Developer Options (on watch), connect the watch via USB and start the Wear app once in Android Studio.
 *  If Complications does not update data - check first if AAPS watchfaces work at all.